 In addition, the Asylum Regulation specifies that information on the asylum procedure and on applicants’ rights will be given orally by the authority in charge of the registration procedure, and in particular on their right to free legal assistance and interpretation service.

 Besides institutional information channels, other organisations design and disseminate information leaflets and brochures regarding the asylum procedure and related rights.
 The information may be provided in several languages, depending on the entity promoting the material.

 During COVID-19, NGOs continued to support asylum seekers via remote tools such as phones or video calls.
 After the first lockdown, assistance in person was also ensured in accordance with COVID-19 measures.
 After the declaration of the State of Alarm in Spain, NGOs in Spain have been declared as essential activities and were allowed to continue their activities in person.
 In 2021, NGOs provided assistance both remotely and in person, in line with changes in COVID-19 measures in force and depending on the situation of each Autonomous Community.

-On the occasion of the International Woman Day, on March 2021, UNHCR launched a video to prevent gender-based violence against refugee and asylum seeker women.
+On the International Woman Day, on March 2021, UNHCR launched a video to prevent gender-based violence against refugee and asylum seeker women.
 The video is available in 4 languages (Spanish, English, French and Arabic), and is aimed at preventing and identifying possible situations of gender-based violence, and informing refugee and asylum seekers women on what to do and where to refer in such cases.
 In addition, in April 2021, UNHCR launched two animated videos to inform persons reaching Spain about international protection.
 The videos are available in Spanish, English, French and Arabic, and they explain to newcomers what is international protection and how to access the procedure in Spain, both at the borders and in territory.